Trades Business Consultant: Quoting, Cash Flow and Systems

 Quoting is one of the biggest profit levers in a trades business.
 If quotes do not reflect labour time, materials, travel, risk, management time and changes, the business can win work that is not worth winning.

 A practical review looks at quote conversion, average job margin, variations, unpaid extras, rework and payment timing.
 The goal is not always to quote higher.
 It is to quote with better evidence and clearer terms.
+A focused pricing strategy review can help turn that evidence into quote rules, minimum fees and discount boundaries.

 Improve cash flow and payment control